 Considering having a ski holiday in Japan?
-It is time to prepare for world-class powder snow, relaxing traditional hot springs (onsen) and quaint mountain villages that blend up-to-date skiing equipment with Japanese traditional culture.
+It is time to prepare for world-class powder snow, relaxing traditional hot springs (onsen), and quaint mountain villages that blend up-to-date skiing equipment with traditional Japanese culture.
 The country has something to offer at all levels, with easy beginner slopes and challenging backcountry run-ups.
-This guide on winter in Japan includes the most popular ski resorts, the easiest way to get there in Tokyo, the most important onsen etiquette, and an easy cost breakdown to guide you on budgeting.
-Japan gives you a winter vacation to remember, whether you are going with your family, you are alone, or you want a cultural winter getaway.
+This guide on winter in Japan includes the most popular ski resorts, the easiest way to get there from Tokyo, the most important onsen etiquette, and an easy cost breakdown to guide you on budgeting.
+With its unique mix of adventure, culture, and breathtaking landscapes, Japan tourism continues to attract winter travellers from around the world.
+Whether you are travelling with your family, going solo, or planning a cultural winter getaway, Japan promises a winter holiday to remember.

-The winter resorts in Japan have epicurean powder snow caused by Siberian tempests, especially in Hokkaido.
-In addition to skiing, you can also enjoy an onsen experience after skiing, which is are natural hot springs that make your trip a wellness retreat.
+The winter resorts in Japan have epic, powdery snow caused by Siberian tempests, especially in Hokkaido.
+In addition to skiing, you can also enjoy an onsen experience after skiing, which are natural hot springs in Japan that make your trip a wellness retreat.
 Japan has slopes, backcountry areas, and anything in between to suit the skills of beginners.

 Key Benefits: